Collaboration Guidelines

 - Agree on how and when to post your collab on the FAWM site

-You must ALWAYS get permission from the fawmers you plan to collaborate with before you start working together.
+You must always get permission from the fawmers you want to work with, before you start collaborating, or begin adding to their lyrics or music.

-If there's a particular fawmer you'd like to work with, feel free to ask them in a message on their profile page.
-Not everybody who takes part in FAWM has the time or resources available to work on a collaboration, so they may say no. You must respect the wishes of the other fawmer if this happens.
+If there is a particular fawmer you'd like to work with, feel free to ask them in a message on their profile page.
+Not everyone participating in FAWM has the time or resources to collaborate, so they may say no. You must respect their wishes if this happens.
 "No" means no!

 Although the emphasis in FAWM is on writing songs, fawmers may also collaborate on production elements (e.g., having another fawmer sing, play an instrument solo, or add some other layer to an otherwise complete recording).